-Use these settings to modify the image resolution and compression.
+Use these settings to modify the image resolution and compression, or to rotate the image.
 Setting the compression level affects the image quality and the amount of bandwidth required; the lower the compression, the higher the image quality with higher bandwidth requirements.